nf-core/metatdenovo/docs/output.md

 #### TransDecoder

-Another alternative is [TransDecoder](https://github.com/sghignone/TransDecoder) to find ORFs on your reference genome.
+Another alternative is [TransDecoder](https://github.com/sghignone/TransDecoder) to find ORFs in the assembly.
-TransDecoder is reccomended for Eukaryotic samples
+N.B.
+TransDecoder is recomended for eukaryotic samples

 <details markdown="1">
 <summary>Output files</summary>